sophiaabah/casso/README.md

 Casso migrates any public playlist across two platforms: Deezer and Spotify.

-If you want to preview the webpage, note that Spotify requires users to be registered in Casso's dashboard, before they can use it with their account.
+If you want to preview the webpage, note that Spotify requires users to be registered in my develepor dashboard, before Casso can be used with your Spotify account.